 7 Easy Ideas for Cutting Cooling Costs in the Blistering Heat

 Having an air conditioner running on a hot day can make your life much more pleasant and comfortable, but over a blistering summer it can push up your electricity bills more than you might like!
-Fortunately, there are some simple steps you can take to help keep the cost of running your air conditioner in Melbourne as low as possible.
+Fortunately, there are some simple steps you can take to help keep the cost of running your air conditioner as low as possible.